-The neediest students will have an EFC of 0 and may be eligible for the maximum award.
-As the EFC increases, the amount of the award decreases and, after a certain point, the award becomes 0.
-The EFC cutoff index number for receiving a Pell Grant for the 2023-2024 academic year is 6656.
-The EFC is printed on the Student Aid Report (SAR/ISIR) which is the official notice of the student's eligibility (or ineligibility) for a Federal PELL Grant.
-The EFC is computed by the Central Processing System and is based on the information reported by the student on the financial aid application.
+The neediest students will have an SAI of 0 to -1500 and may be eligible for the maximum award which is \$7,395 with the minimum award being \$740.
+As the SAI increases, the amount of the award decreases and, after a certain point, the award becomes 0.
+The SAI cutoff index number for receiving a Pell Grant for the 2024-2025 academic year is 6656.
+The SAI is printed on the Student Aid Report (SAR/ISIR) which is the official notice of the student's eligibility (or ineligibility) for a Federal PELL Grant.
+The SAI is computed by the Central Processing System and is based on the information reported by the student on the financial aid application.
 Eligibility is also based upon meeting the general criteria which is listed in this handbook.
 All students that complete a FAFSA and are deemed eligible by the US Department of Education and the Financial Aid Director will receive the Federal Pell grant amount that they are entitled to.
 Students may not receive a Pell Grant from more than one institution concurrently.